 It's a common mistake that usually makes everyone uncomfortable, including the agent.
 Plus it will make you look anxious; not exactly a good bargaining position for you.

-For effectively staging a house, do your best to make your home resembles a model home, at least as closely as you can make it.
+For effective home staging, do your best to make your place resembles a model home, at least as closely as you can make it.
 Trust me - extra effort toward home staging will pay off.
 The buyers will appreciate the pride of ownership, and your property may achieve a higher sale price.

 For more information on selling a home and how an agent can help with home staging and obtain a higher sale price, visit CREA.